hamartillano/Call-Management-Centre-System/Report.md

 3. What kind of questions will be asked to create a better customer profile?
  ## Customers
 1. How might we get our problem specific solutions and not just generic guidance in regards to the travel holiday?
-2. How will I connect with the person whom i am consulting with?
-3. How efficiently and quickly will I be able to solve my issue?
+2. How efficiently and quickly will I be able to solve my issue?
-4. How much time do i as a customer have to spend on call waiting for the right person to help me with the issue?
+3. How much time do i as a customer have to spend on call waiting for the right person to help me with the issue?
 # How to Solve HMW ?
 ## CMC Company managers
 1. Sales can improved by better profiling of both customer and RMs, improving call routes and rates, creating customer score card and feedback reports, increasing numbers of invound and outbound call handling.